couchbaselabs/docs-ng/content/couchbase-manual-2.0/using-the-rest-api.markdown

 ### Viewing Buckets and Bucket Operations

-If you create your own SDK for Couchbase, you can either the proxy path or the direct path to connect to Couchbase Server.
+If you create your own SDK for Couchbase, you can use either the proxy path or the direct path to connect to Couchbase Server.
 If your SDK uses the direct path, your SDK will not be insulated from most reconfiguration changes to the bucket.
 This means your SDK will need to either poll the bucket's URI or connect to the streamingUri to receive updates when the bucket configuration changes.
 Bucket configuration can happen for instance, when nodes are added, removed, or if a node fails.

 To retrieve information for all bucket for cluster: